TryItOnline/cixl/README.md

 [2 1]
 ```

-Overriding existing implementations is as easy as defining a function with identical argument list.
+Overriding existing implementations is as easy as defining a function with the same arguments.

 ```